Last updated: June 19, 2026

 Executive function skills help with:

 Most of these struggles blur together in real life.
-Time management can involve working memory.
+Time management can overlap with attention.
 Task initiation can involve emotional regulation.
-Planning can fall apart when transitions or interruptions keep pulling attention away.
+Planning can fall apart when transitions or interruptions keep pulling focus away from the original task.

 Executive Dysfunction Is the Gap Between Knowing and Doing